rynehager/Oslo-Pebble/README.md

-# R003_weather_on_gesture
+# Oslo
-A simple watchface that (eventually) uses aliased fonts in plain design, shake for weather.
+Work in progress.
+A simply styled watch face, initially only targeting Basalt.
+Plain, simple, functional design.
+Makes use of bitmaps to display aliased numerals, proper wake gesture shows weather.